psb-david-petty/mit-app-inventor/CaesarVigenereCipherTemplate/index.md

 ## Designer

-All components retain their default properties &mdash; except initial `Text` for the `ListPicker` is `0` on reset and `Width` and `Height` set to `Fill parent...` where necessary to center UX components.
+All components retain their default properties &mdash; except initial `Text` for the `ListPicker` is `0` on reset and `Width` and `Height` are set to `Fill parent...` where necessary to center UX components.
 None of the `TextBox` components are changed on reset.

 ## Credits